fyohannes/Data_Elections/Poll.md

-We can also use this model to calcualte Trump's 2020 vote share.
-When inputing Q2 decline in GDP growth by 9.49 percent and Trump's average poll ratings of 41 percent, the model predicts a vote share of 40.19.
-I calculated the dependent variable of average poll ratings by subsetting for only the most recent poll surveys, which was in September, and then calculatting the average amount of voters that said that they would vote for Trump in comparison to Biden or any other 3rd party candidate.
+We can also use this model to calculate Trump's 2020 vote share.
+When inputting the Q2 decline in GDP growth by 9.49 percent and Trump's average poll ratings of 41 percent, the model predicts a vote share of 40.19.
+I calculated the dependent variable of average poll ratings by subsetting for only the most recent poll surveys, which was in September.
+Then, I calculated the average amount of voters that said that they would vote for Trump in comparison to Biden or any other 3rd party candidate.
 I used Q2 GDP growth in this model as well because I wanted a model that included other predictor variables.

-As I mentioned in the previous blog, the most recent GDP growth rate can provide insight into the outcome of the election.
-Although, we are unsure of how voters interpert GDP growth/decline in respect to attributing blame/success, I still think this is an important variable to consider, given the past historical trends.
+As I mentioned in the previous blog post, the most recent GDP growth rate can provide insight into the outcome of the election.
+Although we are unsure of how voters interpret GDP growth/decline for attributing blame/success, I still think this is an important variable to consider, given the past historical trends.

 **<font size="3"> Conclusion </font>**